AlexJanse/cMut/README.md

 # cMut
 cMut (clustered mutations) is an R package that allows you to find clustered mutations, find mutational
-patterns you're looking for and validate the results.
+patterns you're looking for and helps validate the enrichment of the patterns.

 ## Purpose of cMut
 A subset of the mutations that happen in the human genome occur very close to each other.